New Tests Added May 28th 2014

 The idea is to create a consistent way to test sound levels of cars.
 This isn't to prove the system is legal in your state, but only to provide a rough idea how different setups compare to one another.
 I think with the graphic we have, the data we have, and the ability to test any car quickly, we will have a really clean way to show customers how systems compare to one another.

-Below are the results from all of tests we have done.
+Below are the results from all of tests we have done of our exhaust systems and factory exhausts.
 We will constantly be updating this post as new tests are done.